Schools

 Mushrooms can thrive without any light.
 Unlike green plants that convert sunlight to food through photosynthesis, the mushrooms gather nourishment from their growing medium, called compost.
 Mushroom farmers use a variety of growing mediums such as straw, corn cobs, cocoa hulls, or oats.
 [1]

-When some mushrooms are exposed to ultraviolet light such as from sunlight or an ultraviolet lamp, they produce a nutritionally significant amount of Vitamin D2.
+When some mushrooms are exposed to ultraviolet light, such as from sunlight or an ultraviolet lamp, they produce a nutritionally significant amount of Vitamin D2.
 [2] White mushrooms, crimini or brown mushrooms, portabella mushrooms, and maitake mushrooms are excellent producers of Vitamin D2 when exposed to ultraviolet light.
 [3] Mushrooms that have been exposed to UV light are the only source of Vitamin D on the produce aisle!
 Ask your produce buyer if they source mushrooms enriched with Vitamin D.

 Wondering why we love Vitamin D so much?
 Learn more about the benefits of Vitamin D by downloading our fact sheet.